 - Compress your images.

-1. Optimize your content for people before search engines.
+1. Optimize your content for search intent.

 After that, we figure out how to effectively solve these problems by mining information from trusted sources, examining our own research, and asking HubSpot employees who experience similar problems the steps they take to solve them.

-2. Leverage the pillar-cluster model.
+3. Leverage the pillar-cluster model.

 To do this, Google has evolved to recognize topical connections across users’ queries, look back at similar queries that users have searched for in the past, and surface the content that best answers them.
 As a result, Google will deliver content that they deem the most authoritative on the topic.